conradwt/scylla-example-using-ruby/README.md

 ## Support

-Bug reports and feature requests can be filed for the scylla-example-using-rails project here:
+Bug reports and feature requests can be filed for the scylla-example-using-ruby project here:

 - [File Bug Reports and Features](https://github.com/conradwt/scylla-example-using-ruby/issues)